johnsiilver/webgear/README.md

 ### Example: Create a simple HTML page and serve it

-This can be found in html/examples/basic .

 A few notes:
-- A "*Doc" object represents an HTML document and is the fundamental structure used.
+- A "\*Doc" object represents an HTML document and is the fundamental structure used.
 - An "Element" interface is used to represent all HTML elements that are defined.
 - I use the "." import to avoid having to type &html.Div{} and &html.Title{} (all Go rules have exceptions, I think this is one)

+The example is at html/examples/basic

 ```go
 package main